-Pass (P)
+D. Pass (P)

-In some courses and under certain circumstances, a grade of P is used to indicate that a student has attained a level of knowledge within a for-credit course or program.
-Circumstances that warrant the use of P include, but are not limited to, articulated credit, advanced placement, and foreign language credit program.
-Any specific course must first receive approval from Academic

-Council to have a grade option of P. In each of these circumstances, credit is awarded but no grade point average points are computed.
-Students may not request a pass grade option.
+In some courses and under certain circumstances a grade of "P" is used to indicate that a student has attained a sufficient level of knowledge within a course or program for the student to receive credit.
+Circumstances that warrant the use of "P" include but are not limited to articulated credit, advanced placement, and foreign language credit.
+Any specific course must receive approval from Academic Council to have a grade option of "P." In each of these circumstances, credit is awarded but no grade point average points are computed.
+Students may not request a Pass grade option.